-The use of AMP equipment normally used in the conduct of business meetings, such as desks, chairs, and whiteboards is allowed, but the use of AMP owned electronic devices such as computers, printers, and copiers is strictly prohibited unless such use is previously approved by the General Manager or their designee.
+The use of AMP equipment other than items normally used in the conduct of business meetings, such as desks, chairs, ashtrays and blackboards whiteboards is strictly prohibited allowed, but the use of AMP owned electronic devices such as computers, printers, and copiers is strictly prohibited unless such use is previously approved by the General Manager or their designee. the presence of such equipment in approved AMP facilities notwithstanding.